 Let’s look at the effects of zoning in two different case scenarios: one neighborhood in Shoreline (near the future extended light rail stations) and another neighborhood just 15 minutes south of downtown Seattle.

 Recently, the Link Light Rail expansion has been approved to extend from Everett down to Tacoma.
-Because of this new expansion, various neighborhoods between these cities are going to have new light rail stations added along the route.
+Due to this new expansion, various neighborhoods between these cities are going to have new light rail stations added along the route.

-Because of the expansion of the light rail, now is a good time to look into selling your home if you’re located near one of the new station locations.
+With the expanded light rail and new stations, noww is a good time to look into selling your home if you’re located near one of the new station locations.
 Learn more about how Beachworks is helping Shoreline residents get the most value and sell their home in a way that best works for them.

 South Seattle Zoning

-If there are no major transit additions but an upzoning happens in a south Seattle neighborhood (for example purposes only; this could apply to any neighborhood near and within Seattle city limits), how is the value of the property affected then?
+If there are no major transit additions but an upzoning happens in a south Seattle neighborhood, how is the value of the property affected then?

 The effect of this largely depends, again, on the situation.
-For example, if single-family homes are being rezoned to allow for multifamily homes, this helps negate the lack of housing inventory, therefore allowing for more affordable housing and a potentially lower value on your home.
+For example, if single-family homes are being rezoned to allow for multifamily homes, this helps negate the lack of housing inventory.
+Therefore more affordable housing is brought in and potentially increases the value of your property.

-On the same note, the upzones could allow for neighborhood revival; adding density which causes the need for more commercial businesses (i.e. coffee shops, hip restaurants, and more) and a vast improvement on the community overall.
+On the same note, the upzones could allow for neighborhood revival.
+The added density causes the need for more commercial businesses (i.e. coffee shops, restaurants, and more) and a vast improvement on the community overall.

 In summary, there’s no one answer to how zoning affects property values in Seattle other than “it depends.”
 If your neighborhood or lot has recently been rezoned, talk to us.
 We’ll be able to help you understand how the zoning has affected you and advise on the best next steps for you and your home.